terjeio/ioSender/readme.md

 ## GRBL GCode Sender

+2020-03-11: Alpha 12 release of binary.

+Some refactoring of code, allows drag&drop of files onto the 3D viewer and is also preparation for using a tab viewer for the GCode list.
+Fixed block counting error when transitioning in/out of Hold mode.
+Added copy to clipboard of firmware settiongs and options from _File > About_ dialog.

+---

 2020-03-09: Alpha 11 release of binary.

 Improved rendering of 3D model, added Goto sidebar button for G28 and G30.